2018 Armenian–Azerbaijani clashes

 The 2018 Armenian–Azerbaijani clashes began on 20 May 2018 between the Armenian Armed Forces and Azerbaijani Armed Forces.
 Azerbaijan stated to have taken several villages and strategic positions within the Nakhchivan Autonomous Republic.
-However, these areas had previously been part of a no man's land between the Azerbajiani and Armenian lines.
+However, these areas had previously been part of a no man's land between the Azerbaijani and Armenian lines.

 One soldier of the Azerbaijani Armed Forces, and one or two soldiers of the Armenian Armed Forces were reported KIA during the military operations.

 Background

 Azerbaijan accused Armenian forces of seizing control of Gyunnut, which is located Sharur District of Nakhchivan Autonomous Republic, in 1992.

 On 16 May 2018 Azerbaijani President Ilham Aliyev visited the Nakhchivan Autonomous Republic.
 He stated that Nakhchivan branch of the Azerbaijani Army possessed missiles which could easily reach Armenia's capital, Yerevan.
 Two days later, on 17 May Armenia's new Minister of Defence and Foreign Affairs visited the Armenian–Nakhchivan border to inspect military positions.